What is Chapter 20 bankruptcy?

 - Bring claims against creditors who violated the terms of Chapter 7

 The requirements and terms of Chapter 20 are very specific.
 A lot of time and paperwork will also be necessary.
 But if you are under the weight of excessive unsecured debt, are behind in mortgage payments and are committed to keeping your home, this approach may be ideal for your family.

 Patience is required to complete a Chapter 20.
 The costs of both bankruptcies may apply.
 The court will also need to be convinced that you are capable of meeting the new obligations and that you are working in good faith.
 But our experience can be an asset in rebuilding your security.

-Bankruptcy Experts – LA and Orange County Lawyer
+Call the Experts – LA & Orange County Bankruptcy Lawyer

 Contact us or call 800-535-1627.
 Our attorneys can assist honest homeowners in the most complex bankruptcies.
 Let us guide you towards sustainable debt relief.